Apply for a licence

 - petrol blends specified in item 99.75 of Part A of the Excise and Excise-Equivalent Duties Table.

-Once you’re licensed, we’ll send you an excise plan, containing:
+Once you’re licensed, we’ll send you an excise plan or procedure statement, containing:

 - the terms, conditions and restrictions of the licence